fortinetdev/terraform-provider-fortios/website/docs/r/fortios_wirelesscontroller_widsprofile.html.markdown

 * `ap_bgscan_duration` - Listening time on a scanning channel (10 - 1000 msec, default = 20).
 * `ap_bgscan_idle` - Waiting time for channel inactivity before scanning this channel (0 - 1000 msec, default = 0).
 * `ap_bgscan_report_intv` - Period of time between background scan reports (15 - 600 sec, default = 30).
+* `ap_bgscan_disable_schedules` - Firewall schedules for turning off FortiAP radio background scan.
+Background scan will be disabled when at least one of the schedules is valid.
+Separate multiple schedule names with a space.
+The structure of `ap_bgscan_disable_schedules` block is documented below.
 * `ap_bgscan_disable_day` - Optionally turn off scanning for one or more days of the week.
 Separate the days with a space.
 By default, no days are set.
 * `ap_bgscan_disable_start` - Start time, using a 24-hour clock in the format of hh:mm, for disabling background scanning (default = 00:00).
 * `ap_bgscan_disable_end` - End time, using a 24-hour clock in the format of hh:mm, for disabling background scanning (default = 00:00).
 * `ap_fgscan_report_intv` - Period of time between foreground scan reports (15 - 600 sec, default = 15).
 * `ap_scan_passive` - Enable/disable passive scanning.
 Enable means do not send probe request on any channels (default = disable).
+* `ap_scan_threshold` - Minimum signal level/threshold in dBm required for the AP to report detected rogue AP (-95 to -20, default = -90).
 * `ap_auto_suppress` - Enable/disable on-wire rogue AP auto-suppression (default = disable).
 * `wireless_bridge` - Enable/disable wireless bridge detection (default = disable).
 * `deauth_broadcast` - Enable/disable broadcasting de-authentication detection (default = disable).